Hyphaed/vmware-vmmon-vmnet-linux-6.17.x/README.md

 **Enjoy 20-40% faster VMware performance + Better Wayland support!** 🎉

 Top bar hiding now works perfectly on Wayland systems!
-This performance boost and improved Wayland compatibility comes from applying hardware-specific optimizations during module compilation (**Optimized mode** - the default choice during installation, though **Vanilla mode** is also available if you need portable modules).
+This performance boost and improved Wayland compatibility comes from applying hardware-specific optimizations during module compilation (**Optimized mode** - the default choice during installation, though **Vanilla mode** is also available if you want to skip optimizations).

 ---